ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-17_Atlantic.rst

 Result: Use the following text -

-The PAR endpoint URL MUST use the "https" scheme.
+Communication with the Grant Management API MUST use the "https" scheme.

+This avoids references to other documents that can be outdated and the statement itself will not be outdated.

 Merged.